 You’re about to release your second album, For Now.
 In terms of ‘second album syndrome’, how was writing the new album after the success of Hills End?

-In terms of ‘second album syndrome’ we planned for that.
+In terms of ‘second album syndrome,’ we planned for that.
 Tommy and I have been in bands before and you’ve got to think, right?
 How does a typical band start out?
-Ok, so you might start with a few dickheads hanging out like we did and after a bit you get together about 9 songs and then you’ve got something like a 45-minute set.
+Ok, so you might start with a few dickheads hanging out as we did and after a bit, you get together about 9 songs and then you’ve got something like a 45-minute set.
 Then you go and play your set, your mates come to the first two or three, you’ve got a couple of good songs and then they stop coming.
 So, we were like f*ck that and didn’t play or anything like that for well over three years and during that time we just wrote and wrote and ended up with 50-60 songs.

-So, by the time Hills End came out we were ready for the attention and all the demands that come with that situation.
+So, by the time Hills End came out, we were ready for the attention and all the demands that come with that situation.
 After we’d finished and released, Hills End we still had over 50 songs recorded that we could use and develop.
 After, the first album we then started to understand production more and understand how we wanted our music to be sonically.
 Our new album is much more mature, and I think you can hear the things we’ve learned in the music we’re putting out.

 You’re headlining Liverpool Sound City this year, what can people expect?

 What I can promise is that we’ll be doing some completely mad f*cking songs played very f*cking well.
 What I will say is that every bit of music is entirely subjective in terms of people’s enjoyment of it.
 But, if you like music played with heart and played with authenticity then you will not be disappointed.

 What’s the rest of 2018 looking like for DMA’s?